 - Affects our ability to learn well.

-- Can lead to poor school performance and ability to function at work.
+- It can lead to poor school performance and ability to function at work.

-Not only does sleep affect our wellbeing, it also serves some very important functions:
+Not only does sleep affect our wellbeing, but it also serves some very important functions:

 - A growth hormone is secreted when children and babies sleep.